 - Apparel’s climate impact is expected to increase by 49% which would be equal to today’s total annual greenhouse gas emissions in the entire United States

-- It takes as much water to produce one t-shirt as a human drinks in two-and-a-half years, Manufacturing a single pair of Levi’s is the equivalent of burning 21 pounds (9.3 kgs) of coal.
+- It takes as much water to produce one t-shirt as a human drink in two-and-a-half years, Manufacturing a single pair of Levi’s is the equivalent of burning 21 pounds (9.3 kgs) of coal.

-- Greenpeace reports on chemical content in sportswear and fashion found that from two major brands contained known hazardous chemicals, like Phthalates, PFCs, Dimethylformamide (DMF), Nonylphenol ethoxylates (NPEs), and Nonylphenols (NPs).
-And a Swedish study estimates that ten percent of all textile-related substances are “considered to be of potential risk to human health.”
+- Greenpeace reports on chemical content in sportswear and fashion found that two major brands contained known hazardous chemicals, like Phthalates, PFCs, Dimethylformamide (DMF), Nonylphenol ethoxylates (NPEs), and Nonylphenols (NPs).
+And a Swedish study estimates that ten percent of all textile-related substances are “considered to be of the potential risk to human health.”

 - According to the EPA, Americans toss 14 million tonnes of textiles out each year, double the amount they did 20 years ago.
-Greenpeace reports that the UK disposes of 350,000 tonnes of clothing in landfills every year.
+Greenpeace reports that the UK disposes of 350,000 tonnes of clothing in landfills annually.
 Since sales of clothing have nearly doubled from one trillion dollars in 2002 to 1.8 trillion dollars in 2015, and clothing sales are projected to rise to $2.1 trillion by 2025, a corresponding increase in textile waste is expected.